Zain-Alabdin-Salameh/Con3X-Task-002-2/Readme.md

 * Publish an npm package that does the basic functionality.
 * Contains a unit test (using `jest` of a similar test framework for TypeScript).
 * Run the unit test in GitHub actions on every code push or MR.

+I have ,ade a Simple Express Application that provides the requested functionality.